 Follow-up appointments are scheduled before you leave your visit.
 If for any reason you miss an appointment, our Pharmacists will call immediately to get you back on your routine schedule.

 What are the Benefits of Participating in the HNJH Coumadin Clinic?

-Patients benefit from participating with the Helen Newberry Joy Hospital Coumadin Clinic in a number of ways, including:
+Patients benefit from participating in the Helen Newberry Joy Hospital Coumadin Clinic in a number of ways, including:

-- convenience – blood test, evaluation of results and dosage adjustment all within a short visit of thirty minutes of less;
+- convenience – blood test, evaluation of results and dosage adjustment all within a short visit of thirty minutes or less;

 - privacy – one-on-one appointments between the patient and the Pharmacist;